Carnitine is a good energy booster and antioxidant. It is good for a number of conditions.

 What is Carnitine?

-Carnitine is an amino acid found (the building block of proteins) in nearly every cell of the body.
+Carnitine is an amino acid found in nearly every cell of the body.
 It is a generic name for a variety of compounds such as: L-carnitine, acetyl-L-carnitine, and propionyl-L-carnitine [R].

 Although chemically similar with overlapping benefits, L-carnitine, acetyl-L-carnitine, and propionyl-L-carnitine are three different supplements with different mechanisms of action and different general uses.